Customer Support

 Do I need a bank account?

-You can make repayments to Family Finance by cash or via a slot meter (which it can install) but many customers now prefer to pay by debit card, standing order or continuous payment authority.
 Before granting you credit, our lending partner, Family Finance, will need proof of your income and expenditure to assess affordability.
 If you do not have a bank account, please get in touch with us to discuss options available, as our lending partner, Family Finance, still may be able to help.

 How do you decide if I can afford credit?